 In This Section

-Patient Advocate Forums
+Virtual Patient Advocate Forums

 The AACR is committed to providing educational programming to patients with cancer and patient advocacy communities to support their collective mission to find cures for all cancers.
 AACR Patient Advocate Forums invite leaders from patient advocacy, academia, industry, and healthcare communities to discuss pressing topics and the latest discoveries in cancer research.
 Forums are virtual, at no cost to attendees, and open to the public.

-2023 Patient Advocate Forums
+Upcoming AACR Patient Advocate Forums

 the impact of advanced technologies on cancer research

 Powered by advanced technology, improved understanding of various cancers is proceeding at unprecedented speed, resolution, and scale.
 These new technologies are often referred to as the fourth industrial revolution as these advances are revealing new targets, mechanisms, and approaches for better diagnosing cancer earlier, developing novel cancer therapeutics, and ultimately preventing cancer.
-This Forum will explore the impact of some of the most promising of these advanced technologies on cancer research and explore how it is (or will) accelerate progress against this complex array of diseases we call cancer.
+This Forum explores the impact of some of the most promising of these advanced technologies on cancer research and how it is (or will) accelerate progress against this complex array of diseases we call cancer.

 revolution in cancer clinical trials